-on the $ScvO_2/SvO_2$ parameter tile or, touch 1 Touch the gray oximetry calibration icon settings icon Clinical Tools tab Clinical Tools
+1 Touch the gray oximetry calibration icon on the ScvO2/SvO2 parameter tile or, touch settings icon → Clinical Tools tab clinical Tools

-2 Touch HGB Update button.

-- 3 You can use the displayed HGB and Hct values or touch HGB or Hct buttons to enter a new value. - 4 Touch Calibrate button. - 5 To stop the calibration process, touch the cancel icon
+- 2 Touch HGB Update button. - 3 You can use the displayed HGB and Hct values or touch HGB or Hct buttons to enter a new value. - 4 Touch Calibrate button. - 5 To stop the calibration process, touch the cancel icon